raspberrypilearning/getting-started-with-guis/worksheet.md

 ## Getting started

-Before you start, make sure that you have installed the **guizero** library using the [software installation instructions](software.md).
+Before you start, make sure that you have installed the **guizero** library.

 1. Open up Python 3 (IDLE)